Zeus197/Zeus197/README.md

 ## Hi, I'm Ishan👋

-I'm currently a CS Grad Student at **NYU Tandon**.
+I'm currently a CS Grad Student ** @NYU Tandon**.
 I am passionate about Data Science and Software Engineering and I use my passion to solve scalable real-world problems.

 - 🧑🏻‍💻 Actively looking for **Full-time jobs** in **Software Engineering** and **Data Science**.
 - 🔭 I’m currently working as a **DSG Analyst** at **NYU**